 Step : All the necessary rules can be created below and this can be done with built in capabilities of NSX.

 With this no web server will be able to communicate with other web server, Web to app only allowed port and User to Web server specific ports also can be opened.

-Hope this post is useful, leave your comments and feedback.
+Hope this post and series is useful. leave your comments below.